Singapore Goods & Services Tax Guide

 Are there any industry specific GST guidelines?

-Singapore tax department has prepared GST guides for each industry which provide you with specific information on how GST affects your sector.
+Singapore tax department has prepared the GST guides for each industry which provide you with specific information on how GST affects your sector.

 Need support with your tax matters?